Independent African news, markets, culture and politics.

 Nigeria’s diaspora inflow increases to $600m monthly — CBN Gov Cardoso

-The Central Bank of Nigeria has set an ambitious target to increase its diaspora reserves to $1 billion by 2026, a significant rise from the current $600 million.
-According to Governor Olayemi Cardoso, several major Nigerian banks will drive this initiative, including Zenith, Access, and Fidelity.
-Cardoso announced this plan at the 18th Annual Banking and Finance Conference, organized by the Chartered Institute of Bankers of Nigeria in Abuja.
+The Central Bank of Nigeria has set an ambitious target to increase its diaspora reserves to $1 billion by 2026, up from the current $600 million.
+Governor Olayemi Cardoso announced the plan at the 18th Annual Banking and Finance Conference, organized by the Chartered Institute of Bankers of Nigeria in Abuja.
+He emphasized his personal commitment to the goal and said that achieving it now rests with the banks.

-The success of this initiative will depend on the ability of the participating banks to create attractive and convenient channels for diaspora remittances.
-As the Central Bank of Nigeria works towards achieving its target, it will be essential to monitor progress and address any challenges that may arise.
-With the governor’s personal commitment and the involvement of key banking institutions, Nigeria is poised to make significant strides in increasing its diaspora reserves and harnessing the potential of remittances to drive economic growth.
+Success will depend on the participating banks’ ability to develop effective remittance channels and on continuous monitoring of progress to address any challenges.
+With the governor’s commitment and the involvement of key banking institutions, Nigeria is poised to make significant strides in increasing its diaspora reserves and harnessing remittances to drive economic growth.

 Scroll to Top